Doghouse-Mike/my-notes/content/Interview with Koffin Kats.md

 aliases: []
 created: 2025-04-11 07:52:09
 draft: false
-modified: 2025-07-17 21:43:02
+modified: 2025-07-21 21:50:38
 publish: true
-title: Interview with Koffin Kats
+title: Interview With Koffin Kats
 ---

-# Interview with Koffin Kats
+# Interview With Koffin Kats

 Some photos from the show after this interview was conducted can be seen in [[Koffin Kats, Cowboy and the Corpse at The Louisiana]].
 You may also be interested in [[Koffin Kats at Lady Luck]]!